Plain English Summary

 Who can participate?

-Neighbourhoods in South Yorkshire and Derbyshire where less than 2 babies out of 5 are having breast milk when they are 6-8 weeks old are eligible to participate.
-Mums will be eligible for the NOSH Scheme if they have babies born between September 1st 2014 and September 1st 2015.
+Neighbourhoods in South Yorkshire and Derbyshire where less than 2 babies out of 5 are breastfed when they are 6-8 weeks old are eligible to participate.
+Mums are eligible for the scheme if they have babies born between 01/09/2014 and 01/09/2015.

 What does the study involve?

-Neighbourhoods in South Yorkshire and Derbyshire will be randomly allocated to either offer the NOSH scheme (shopping vouchers) to mums with new babies, or to not offer the NOSH scheme.
+Neighbourhoods in South Yorkshire and Derbyshire are randomly allocated to either offer the scheme (shopping vouchers) to mums with new babies, or to not offer the scheme.
+Changes in neighbourhood breastfeeding rates are measured.

 What are the possible benefits and risks of participating?

-Mums who are in the study neighbourhoods where the NOSH scheme is offered will have the opportunity to participate in the NOSH scheme.
-By taking part in this study there are no risks of physical injury or psychological harm or distress to mums or their partners or healthcare providers involved in helping deliver the NOSH scheme.
+Mums who are in the study neighbourhoods where the scheme is offered have the opportunity to participate in the scheme.
+By taking part in this study there are no risks of physical injury or psychological harm or distress to mums or their partners or healthcare providers involved in helping deliver the scheme.

 Where is the study run from?